-In addition to planned dispositions, one of the worst decisions at this time of the war was to deploy a scratch force of returning 7th Division support units in Java.
-"Blackforce" was positioned as an afterthought, as the 6th and 7th Divisions were returning from the Middle East.
+In addition to the planned dispositions outlined above, one of the worst decisions at this time of the war was to deploy a scratch force of returning 7th Division support units into Java.
+"Blackforce" was positioned, as an afterthought, as the 6th and 7th Divisions were returning from the Middle East.

 For further information, see the related links in the sidebar.

 (1) Cleary, Paul (2016) "The Men Who Came Out of the Ground" ISBN 9780733636608 2016,

 (2) Faulkner, Andrew (2012) "Arthur Blackburn VC", Wakefield Press ISBN 9781862547841